 A: Next year’s salary has not been announced.
 The current PGY-1 salary is $57,969.

 Q: How does the cost of living in Philadelphia compare to other larger cities?

 A: The cost of living is 86% higher in New York, 44% higher in San Francisco and 20% higher in Boston.
 Philadelphia is very affordable.

 Q: How many clinical training sites are there?

-A: Three.
-The Hospital of the University of Pennsylvania (HUP), The Philadelphia Veterans Affairs Medical Center (PVAMC), and the Presbyterian Medical Center (PPMC).
+A: Our inpatient experiences are based at three hospitals, all within about a mile of one another.
+They are: The Hospital of the University of Pennsylvania (HUP), The Corporal Michael J. Crescenz Philadelphia Veterans Affairs Medical Center (PVAMC), and the Penn Presbyterian Medical Center (PPMC).
 Each site has a faculty site director, a Chief Resident and a coordinator.

 Q: What type of communication devices are there?

 A: All housestaff receive iPhones provided by the residency program.
 These come loaded with software designed to help access important systems at Penn, including EPIC and HIPAA compliant texting apps.

 Q: How much time do I spend at each site as a PGY1?

 PVAMC: 1 - 2 months